V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR3 Fancy Picture](../img/lr3/LR3 (35).jpg){: loading=lazy width="400"}

- * You will need to add two M5's to the holes shown here.
+ * You will need to add three M5's to the holes shown here.
 Actually, you only need the lower two, but just to be safe drop them all in for now.

+![!LR3 Fancy Picture](../img/lr3/LR3 (36).jpg){: loading=lazy width="400"}

  * Use the small wood screws to attach the rails to the YZ plate.

-![!LR3 Fancy Picture](../img/lr3/LR3 (36).jpg){: loading=lazy width="400"}

    * Start attaching the rails in the middle, one screw each.
 Loosely.
    * Once you have a screw in each rail you can remove the stops.
    * Keep adding screws and checking for smooth motion as you go.
    * The hole in the XZ plate is there to let you access the middle screw.
- * If all is going well, snug up the screws into the wood.
+ * If all is going well, snug up the wood screws into the YZ plate.
 Gentle here.
-Do not strip out the wood.
+Do not strip out the MDF/wood.
 It doesn't take much.

 ![!LR3 Fancy Picture](../img/lr3/LR3 (37).jpg){: loading=lazy width="400"}